kryosette/.github/profile/README.md

 etc.
 ```
 Almost all the code will be hidden, but you will be able to see almost every process in real time through the translator and change settings through the editor.

+> There will be features (and already are) that have never existed or have never been implemented in this way.